theimowski/master-thesis/docs/section-research.md

 Another reason why Web Development domain has been chosen was a will to contribute to the F# community.
 As the F# language is getting more and more interest, the language community is doing its best to encourage developers to give F# a try.
 On one of mailing groups there appeared a suggestion to prepare a tutorial on how to create Web applications with F#.
+The tutorial would guide step by step on how to build an E-commerce website called "Music Store".
+In the "Music Store" user could browse music albums by genres, add his favorite to cart and buy.
+Apart from that, the application would show a plenty of other common aspects of Web Development, such as:

+* Data access
+* Create, Update, Delete operations
+* Authorization
+* Managing user's state in cookies
+* HTML rendering

-This turned out to be a great candidate for research part of this thesis.
+Implementing such application and preparing tutorial turned out to be a great candidate for research part of this thesis.

 Functional Web
 --------------